What is preventative chemotherapy? Kate Middleton’s cancer treatment explained

 Kate Middleton also said she was undergoing “preventative” chemotherapy.

-Chemotherapy is a term used for treatment of someone diagnosed wih cancer and is used to kill the cells - although the palace specifically used the term prevantative chemotherapy.
+Chemotherapy is a term used to describe the treatment of someone diagnosed with cancer and is used to kill cancerous cells – although Kate specifically used the term preventative chemotherapy.

 In a statement she said: “In January, I underwent major abdominal surgery in London and at the time, it was thought that my condition was non-cancerous.